DigitalPublishingToolkit/OurCommons/md/16DNDiCase.md

 molecule(s) for all applications that may result from its research in this field, while Anacor retained their rights for any other indication.
-Other examples include the development of the antimalarial *ASAQ Winthrop* by DNDi and Sanofi^5^, the licensed agreement between DNDi and Presidio Pharmaceuticals on treatment for hepatitis C, or the agreements signed with Abbvie and Sanofi.
+Other examples include the development of the antimalarial *ASAQ Winthrop* by DNDi and Sanofi, the licensed agreement between DNDi and Presidio Pharmaceuticals on treatment for hepatitis C, or the agreements signed with Abbvie and Sanofi.^5^

-Thus, IP policy is designed, through appropriate allocation of rights to the different partners to safeguard the principle of “needs driven” R&D activity and the benefits and access to treatment to a large number of people, especially the most vulnerable populations^13^.
+Thus, IP policy is designed, through appropriate allocation of rights to the different partners to safeguard the principle of “needs driven” R&D activity and the benefits and access to treatment to a large number of people, especially the most vulnerable populations.^13^

-## The Shift from “Neglected Diseases” to “Neglected Patients”:

-## Challenges and opportunities
+## The Shift from “Neglected Diseases” to “Neglected Patients”: Challenges and opportunities

 In 2015 DNDi decided to take an additional step when DNDi’s mission evolved from “neglected diseases” to encompass “neglected patients”.